 Our bodies can cope with small amounts of alcohol, so we can actually enjoy the occasional drink or two.
 But having a higher consumption can increase your risk of facing health problems, such as liver diseases.
 In Singapore, it is recommended that men and women should consume no more than two and one standard drink a day respectively.
 A standard alcoholic drink is considered to be 35ml of spirit, 175 ml of wine or 330ml of regular beer.
 When you consume more than the recommended safe limits of alcohol, it can be harmful and increases the risks of causing significant problems with your health.
-Too much alcohol consumption can result in 3 main types of liver conditions, namely fatty liver, ‘scarring’ of the liver (cirrhosis) and hepatitis.
+Too much alcohol consumption can result in 3 main types of liver conditions, namely fatty liver, ‘scarring’ of the liver (cirrhosis) and hepatitis (inflammation of liver).
 One individual can have any, or all, of the conditions at a time.

 Symptoms of liver disease

 Early-stage liver diseases, particularly mild hepatitis or fatty liver, may not display any symptoms.
 However, as the condition progresses, the following symptoms may gradually develop:

 - Jaundice (yellowish discolouration of skin, and eye)

 - Pale or very dark/black faeces due to bleeding into the upper part of the intestine

 What happens in the body when you drink alcohol?

 When you drink, the alcohol is absorbed into the bloodstream from the stomach and intestines and this will flow into the liver for further breakdown.
 Thus, the highest concentration of alcohol lies in the blood which flows through the liver.